sameenshahzad/Alphabet_Soup_Challenge/README.md

 ## Results

-Data Preprocessing
+### Data Preprocessing

-What variable(s) are the target(s) for your model?
+1. What variable(s) are the target(s) for your model?
+- Variable 'IS_SUCCESSFUL' is the target variable for the model, such that '1' is reprsentative of successful.

-What variable(s) are the features for your model?
+2. What variable(s) are the features for your model?
+- 'IS_SUCCESSFUL' is the feature column chosen for the model.

-What variable(s) should be removed from the input data because they are neither targets nor features?
+3. What variable(s) should be removed from the input data because they are neither targets nor features?
+- Variables 'EIN' and 'Name' can be removed from the input data because they are neither targets nor features

-Compiling, Training, and Evaluating the Model
+### Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
+1. How many neurons, layers, and activation functions did you select for your neural network model, and why?

 Were you able to achieve the target model performance?
 What steps did you take in your attempts to increase model performance?

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 ## Summary